 5. Scalability Across Use Cases

-RAG's modular design allows flexible application across enterprises, facilitating deployment in various enterprise scenarios without extensive infrastructure changes.
+RAG’s modular design facilitates application across various enterprise scenarios without significant infrastructure changes.

 Applications of RAG in Enterprises